Siege of Masada: Siege

+The Roman legion surrounded Masada and built a circumvallation wall, before commencing construction of a siege ramp against the western face of the plateau, moving half a million tons of earth.
+Josephus does not record any attempts by the Sicarii to counterattack the besiegers during this process, a significant difference from his accounts of other sieges of the war.

 The Roman siege ramp seen from above.
-This was partly rebuilt for a 1981 TV miniseries, "Masada".
+This was partly rebuilt for a 1981 TV miniseries, Masada.

 The ramp was completed in the spring of 73, after probably two to three months of siege.
 A giant siege tower with a battering ram was constructed and moved laboriously up the completed ramp, while the Romans assaulted the wall, discharging "a volley of blazing torches against ... a wall of timber", allowing the Romans to breach the wall of the fortress on April 16, 73 AD.

+Mass suicide narrative and debate

+Josephus's narrative

-When the Romans entered the fortress, they found it to be "a citadel of death".
+According to Josephus's account, when the Romans finally entered Masada, they found it to be "a citadel of death".
 The Jewish rebels had set all the buildings but the food storerooms ablaze and had killed each other, declaring "a glorious death ... preferable to a life of infamy".

 Scholarly analysis

+Historian Menahem Stern treated the mass suicide as historical and saw it as a direct expression of the Fourth Philosophy tradition founded by Judas of Galilee, the spiritual father of the Sicarii movement and ancestor of its leader at Masada, Eleazar Ben Yair.
+The fighters faced a choice between death and accepting Roman rule, which in their eyes amounted to chillul hashem (desecration of God's name), since they recognized God alone as lord and refused to serve any mortal.
+Stern noted that even those willing to submit could expect only enslavement, while women faced sexual disgrace as well.
+He noted that suicide during the First Jewish Revolt was also attested by Josephus in Gamla and Yodfat in 67 CE, and by both Josephus and Cassius Dio during the burning of the Jerusalem Temple in 70 CE.
+He compared the situation to that of Jewish communities in the Rhineland massacres of 1096 and those of the York massacre in 1190, suggesting the same impossible choice between death and dishonor.
+At the same time, he also observed that Eleazar's speech bears a strong imprint of Greek Stoic philosophy and literary conventions common in the Roman Empire, alongside the ideas of the Fourth Philosophy.